Saturday, May 05, 2018

 Company Value = $40 Million

-When they start negotiations, a lot of Investment Bankers will use earnings multiples to value a company; these vary for industries and countries, one may be x 4, some may be x 20.
+When they start negotiations, many Investment Bankers will use earnings multiples to value a company; these vary for industries and countries, one may be x 4, some may be x 20.
 You will use the EBITDA figure for a company - Earnings before interest, tax, depreciation and amortization, which is a standard measure of a company's operating performance.
-Here's a good example of one such valuation, using two parameters - High & Low:
+Here's an excellent example of one such valuation, using two parameters - High & Low:

 At Bryant Park Capital, I began using Capital IQ, to find comparable public company data to estimate a Private Company's value.
 I also used Bloomberg, when I was at MFS Investments, for the same.